Ends 16 February 2020

 One The Day

 Registration is from 8:30am.
-All numbers are to be collected on race day where you will be given one number to be used for every race in the system.
-Please keep hold of your number when you finish each race.
+All numbers are to be collected on race day where you will be given one number to be used for every race you enter in the series.
+Please keep hold of your number when you finish each race, the timing chip is attached to the back of the number.

 The start hooter goes off at 10:30am.